precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

 #### Execution backends

-{% experimental %}
-Although this feature is well-tested in preCICE, it relies on an unreleased version of Ginkgo.
-Hence, this feature might change in the future.
-{% endexperimental %}

-Starting from version 3, preCICE offers to execute `mapping:rbf-global...` on different executor backends using the linear-operator library Ginkgo
+Starting from version 3.2, preCICE offers to execute `mapping:rbf-global...` on different executor backends using the linear-operator library Ginkgo in conjunction with Kokkos.

+To use this feature, please build preCICE from source with  [Ginkgo Mappings enabled](installation-source-dependencies.html#ginkgo).

 ![RBF executors](images/docs/configuration/doc-mapping-rbf-executors.svg)